Search Box - Web Quickstart

 searchBoxElement.accessToken = 'YOUR_MAPBOX_ACCESS_TOKEN'

-// set the options property
+// set the options for language & country

 searchBoxElement.options = {